 After hundreds of applications, I do not exaggerate, I was able to land a number of professional interviews.
 Unfortunately, I only received limited interviews because of my advanced degrees.
 The number of times I heard that I was over-qualified would have made a nun curse.

 During these interviews however, I remembered a great deal about good practices.
-An article published in Smashing Magazine actually categorized the 7 worst things you can do in technical interviews.
-Overall, they hit the nail on the head.
+Here, we categorize the 7 worst things you can do in technical interviews:

-- Not Communicating Effectively: This is surefire way to not get a job.
+- Not communicating effectively: This is surefire way to not get a job.
 You have to know how to communicate to get anything done.

-- Not Admitting when you don’t know the Answer: If you get caught not knowing some information, just admit that you don’t know and demonstrate that you know how to learn it.
+- Not admitting when you don’t know the answer: If you get caught not knowing some information, just admit that you don’t know and demonstrate that you know how to learn it.
 Or that you know where to find the correct information.
 If you lie and they figure it out, you’re screwed.

 - Cramming the night before an interview: This is a surefire way to tire yourself out and be in worse shape than if you hadn’t crammed at all, remain balanced.

-- Memorizing code for algorithms & Data Structures: You have no real clue about what you’re going to be asked.
+- Memorizing code for algorithms & data structures: You have no real clue about what you’re going to be asked.
 Filling your head with useless information right before technical interviews that could destroy your chances of answering something effectively.

-- Overlooking the “Cultural Fit” Interview: Technical interviewers almost all come from a background of doing it themselves.
+- Overlooking the “cultural fit” interview: Technical interviewers almost all come from a background of doing it themselves.
 This being said, they are typically not really looking for your full technical knowledge background, that’s what your resume is for.
 They want to know if they’ll want to spend most of their week with you, or whether you can handle stressful situations and fast paced changes.
 Having someone who is extremely technical but who can’t actually handle a social situation is almost always worse.

-- Starting with the Optimized Solution: Always starting off with the optimized solution can show a very structured and inflexible mind.
+- Starting with the optimized solution: Always starting off with the optimized solution can show a very structured and inflexible mind.
 Show off your versatility, not just that you get straight to the point.

-- Overlooking Programming Foundations: Instead of going off on fancy things, start with the basics – if they start asking about more advanced thins then that’s the opener for you to get creative.
+- Overlooking programming foundations: Instead of going off on fancy things, start with the basics – if they start asking about more advanced thins then that’s the opener for you to get creative.
 If you just jump over the basics they wont know where your base is.

 These 7 shortfalls of technical interviewees are well established.
 They each come from well-known interview practices.
 Knowing how to communicate effectively is a must, no matter what job you’re interviewing for.
 Taking time to relax and stay calm before an interview and not cramming your brain full of information you may have no idea is going to be talked about.
 It’s a good list for technical interviews to be sure.

-The thing I always try and remember in any interview, whatever it be for a CEO or for McDonalds, I have a few rules to keep in mind.
+The thing I always try and remember in any interview, whether it be for the C-suite, or for McDonalds, I have a few rules to keep in mind.
 Not that they always got me what I wanted but it’s something to start with for those of you reentering the work force for whatever reason:

 - Be yourself: If your main goal is to hide character flaws, then ultimately one mistake could give them a bad impression.
 If you go into the meeting being yourself, you can at least be truthful on your strong or weak points to ensure best fit.